isomerpages/ura-ilsg-cms/pages/faq.md

 ---
 <p style="font-size:17px; line-height:40px">
 <b>Q1.
 What is i Light Singapore all about?</b><br>
 As the place manager of Marina Bay, the Urban Redevelopment Authority (URA) of Singapore organises and facilitates exciting activities in the precinct in collaboration with other government agencies and private stakeholders. i Light Singapore, previously known as i Light Marina Bay, is one such event.
-Conceived in 2010 as one of several initiatives to inject vibrancy to Marina Bay, the sustainable light festival also promotes an important message of sustainability and advocates an environmentally-conscious way of life.
-The Festival has grown over the years to showcase not just sustainable light art installations, but also an array of complementary programmes.
-Returning for its 10th edition this year, the Festival will run from 31 May – 23 June 2024.
+Conceived in 2010 as one of several initiatives to inject vibrancy to Marina Bay, the light festival also promotes an important message of sustainability and advocates an environmentally-conscious way of life.
+The Festival has grown over the years to showcase not just light art installations, but also an array of complementary programmes.
+Returning this year, the Festival will run from 29 May – 21 June 2025.
 <br><br>
 <b>Q2.
-Do I have to pay admission fees to visit i Light Singapore 2024?</b><br>
+Do I have to pay admission fees to visit i Light Singapore 2025?</b><br>
 General admission to the Festival is free, while charges apply for certain <a href="/programmes">programmes</a>.
 <br><br>
 <b>Q3.
-What are the opening hours for i Light Singapore 2024?</b><br>
+What are the opening hours for i Light Singapore 2025?</b><br>
 The opening hours for the Festival are 7.30pm to 11.00pm daily, with extended hours to 12.00am on Fridays and Saturdays.
 Opening hours for various programmes may vary.<br>
 </p>

 <p style="font-size:17px; line-height:40px"><b>Q4.
-How do I get to&nbsp;i&nbsp;Light Singapore 2024 via public transport?</b><br>
+How do I get to&nbsp;i&nbsp;Light Singapore 2025 via public transport?</b><br>
 Most MRT lines (East-West Line, North-South Line, Downtown Line, Circle Line and Thomson-East Coast Line) have stops near the festival area.
 The nearest stations are:<br>
 </p>

 <p style="font-size:17px; line-height:40px">
-For the main festival area at Marina Bay and satellite sites at Millenia Walk and South Beach: <br></p>
+For the main festival area at Marina Bay and satellite sites at Raffles Place, South Beach and along Singapore River: <br></p>
 <ul>
 <li><p style="font-size:17px; line-height:40px">Bayfront (DT16/CE1)</p></li>
 <li><p style="font-size:17px; line-height:40px">City Hall (NS25/EW13)</p></li>